mohit98350/Task2/README.md

 server

-In the Backend directory, you can run:
+In the Backend directory , you can run:

 ### `npm install`

-then
+ Run the Server

 ### `nodemon index.js`